 Ideally, of course, your electric mower will be both energy efficient and powered by clean energy.
 In practice, this means having the luxury of choosing a clean energy provider for your whole home, pressuring government to implement more robust clean energy policies, setting up a micro hydro system if you have a stream on your property, operating a wind turbine, or using a solar panel to charge the batteries.

-Or, you could use a reel mower like the Earthwise 16-inch reel mower, which is designed to cut Bermuda and Zoysia grass.
+Or, you could use a reel mower like the Earthwise 16-Inch Reel Lawn Mower, which is designed to cut Bermuda and Zoysia grass.
 This type of mower produces no emissions at all, although a reel mower is clearly impractical for lawns larger than around 10,000 square feet, unless you’re very fit or using lawn mowing as exercise.

 Some hybrid solar electric robot mowers are now available, but the solar powered walk-behind mower seems oddly absent from the market.
 If you’re game, you could rig up a solar panel to charge your mower’s batteries yourself.
 In most cases, a full charge using a 25-Watt solar panel will take about 2-3 days, assuming good sun exposure, or twice that time if it’s overcast.
 Before you rig up this system, though, make sure your battery charger is compatible with the solar panel or other clean energy source.